davegutz/myStateOfCharge/SOC_Particle/README.md

 ## FAQ

+### DS2482SearchBusCommand status=-7 in serial monitor

+This is caused by OLED failure.
+Such a failure has taken out the entire I2C monitor function including Tb measurement on DS2482.
+You may temporarily correct this be recompiling and reflashing with '// #define CONFIG_SSD1306_OLED' in the local_config.h.<> file.
+Permanently by replacing OLED.

 ### FRAG message in Serial

 When a Particle device's heap is corrupted by excessive 'new/delete/new' or 'String +=' operations, the default action is to drop the result of the operation without warning.
 I added checks for the worst offenders.
 Typically the fix is to decrease NSUM in _constants.h_ by a little from the value that just works to compile without SRAM messages.